 Selling Pressure has been trending higher over the past six weeks and may attempt to break above the key 277 level.
 A sustained cross above this level would likely forewarn of some potentially longer-term weakness.
 If Selling Pressure reverses down sharply, though, it would indicate an improving longer-term balance of supply and demand.
 As such, it will be imperative in the coming days to monitor Selling Pressure; once any short-term volatility subsides, Selling Pressure will likely give us clarity about the eventual direction of the longer-term market trend.

 Lowry Research Corporation was founded in 1938 to provide analysts and investment professionals with an unbiased, factual analysis of the stock market.
 Its work is based on daily price change/volume statistics of all stocks traded on the New York Stock Exchange and NASDAQ Stock Market.
-For more information on Lowry Research, please visit lowryresearch.com/lowryus.cfm.
+This provides the statistical foundation for a supply-versus-demand analysis of market trends.
+For more information on Lowry Research, please visit lowryresearch.com.